A dynamical approach to spanning and surplus edges of random graphs: The breadth-first walk and the surplus edges

-Furthermore, the number of surplus edges in the limited regime is a sum of independent Bernoulli random variables with parameters converging to zero and such that the sum of the parameters converges to $\int_{a_{i-1}}^{a_i} B^{\kappa, t, \pmb{c}}(s) \mathrm{d}s$.
-Hence, using Le Cam's inequality \cite[Thm.\ 2]{LeCam1960}, i.e.\ the classic approximation of the sum of independent Bernoulli random variables by a Poisson distribution, we get that the number of limited surplus edges is also $Y_i$.
-This idea was used by the authors in a companion paper \cite[Cor.\ 1.2 ]{Corujo_Limic_2023} to exhibit the scaling limit of the critical Erd\H{o}s\,--\,Rényi (limited) random graph.
+In the setting of simple graphs, where there is at most one edge between any pair of vertices (see Algorithm \ref{alg:breadth-first} and \eqref{eq:jump_in_zeta}), the above reasoning shows that the number of surplus edges in the component which corresponds to $C_i^{(n)}$ is a sum of independent Bernoulli random variables with parameters converging to zero as $n \to \infty$.
+Moreover the sum of the parameters over all the vertices in this component converges to $\int_{a_{i-1}}^{a_i} B^{\kappa, t, \pmb{c}}(s) \mathrm{d}s$.
+Hence, using Le Cam's approximation of the sum of independent Bernoulli random variables by a Poisson distribution \cite[Thm.\ 2]{LeCam1960} we get that the number of limited surplus edges converges also to a Poisson random variable with parameter $\int_{a_{i-1}}^{a_i} B^{\kappa, t, \pmb{c}}(s) \mathrm{d}s$.